My own cure had its genesis by taking a look at depression in the bigger picture. When did it first start on Earth, I wondered?

 In short – we have to save ourselves.

-Write down what you want to achieve in life.
-Rethink, reconsider, and just look at this list often.
+Ok.
+Now rethink, reconsider, and just damn well look at this list, and often.
 Treat it like the important document that it is.

-Whenever you are lost, try simply thinking about what you really want in life.
-It might just be half way to solving your depression.
+Whenever you are lost, just get out that piece of paper.
+Try thinking about what you really want in life.
+It might be the simple first step to solving your depression.